elh/xtbb/README.md

 #### Editor mode

-Write queries with your preferred editor
+Write queries with your preferred editor.
+This is my favorite way to use it.
 ```plaintext
 $ xtbb --editor vim
 xtbb - {:url http://localhost:9999/_xtdb/query, :query nil, :editor vim, :dir /tmp/xtbb, :format tabular}